megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 *analysis dataset* that contains the prep containers, the provenance of the prep runs, and the prep outputs.

-⚠️ ⚠️ WARNING ⚠️ ⚠️
-DO NOT rename or change the path to any directory you want to be an input to a bootstrap.
-This includes container datasets, bids datasets, and bootstrap directories!

 * TOC
 {:toc}